 Getting back into running

-Last weekend was great – both days.
+The first weekend was great – both days.
 Albeit the runs were slow and there was a bit of walking involved, I did get to take some pics along the Thames, hang out with some fabulous folk and eat cake!
 Perhaps a little too much of the nutella and banana cake, but it happens.

 Tuesday – running home from work was OK, some walking up a mile long hill on the route but other than that, fine.
 Thursday – awful.
 It felt like running through mud – my legs heavy and slow.
 No zip in my step and a few too many walking breaks.

-The one big lesson of the week
+The one big lesson of running

 I’ve got choices about how I respond to awful runs.
 One is to beat myself up and get grumpy.
 The other is to be a little more Zen about it – I was out, I was running, and there were no bus rides for me on the way home (though it was very tempting).
 I choose the second option.

-My question is: when does running get easier?
+So when does running get easier?
 I’ll let you know.
 Perhaps tomorrow, perhaps in a month’s time, but it will.